emelinemeline/emelinemeline.github.io/_posts/2016-01-17-processingjsandgithub.md

 <canvas data-processing-sources="/sketches/example/example.pde"></canvas>
 {% endhighlight %}

 If you need to include multiple files, just separate the names with spaces.
+Again, edit the filepath so that it actually points to your sketches.

 ## Notes on troubleshooting